tjkandala/obsducer/README.md

 );
 // Even though we're piping 16 operators, Typescript can infer the types with this method! const bothPipedOps = pipe(firstPipedOps, secondPipedOps);
 ```

 Obsducers abstract away the process of observable creation, subscription, value retrieval, and unsubscription to allow you to think in terms of data transformations.
+They give you the readability of functional array methods such as map and reduce, but with more reusability/composability (array method chains are specific to the place you define them) and better performance (no intermediate array creation; each value passes through the pipeline like a conveyer belt).

 ## Usage